-The program is ideal for students employed in business and industry who wish to gain a solid education in computer science and/or software engineering at the theoretical and practical levels.
-The MCompSc promotes research and development, culminating in the presentation of a thesis.
-This program is designed for full-time study.
-Graduates can pursue their training at the Doctoral level (PhD), the department’s highest degree program, and attain the greatest possible expertise in their chosen fields.
+The Master of Computer Science provides students with an opportunity to broaden their base of knowledge and increase their research capabilities in a specific area of computer science.
+The program should appeal to students of related disciplines, such as mathematics and electrical and computer engineering, who have successfully completed core courses in computer science.
+It is ideal for those in business and industry who wish to gain a solid education in computer science and/or software engineering at the theoretical and practical levels.
+The MCompSc consists of coursework and research, culminating in the presentation of a thesis.
+Graduates can pursue their training at the Doctoral level (PhD), the department’s highest degree, and attain the greatest possible expertise in their chosen fields.

 4. An admission offer will not be issued until a supervisor match has been made.
 Students are encouraged to review the list of faculty members' field of interests and directly contact those with whom you would like to work.

 For initial assessment purposes, scanned and uploaded copies of documents are accepted.
 To finalize a file, once admitted, Concordia University will require official documents.